Dental Emergencies

 We are located in Downtown Montreal, next to the Fairmont Queen Elizabeth Hotel across from Place Ville Marie.
 Metro Mc Gill or Metro Bonaventure.

-Some things, such as a knocked-out tooth or a broken tooth, are obvious dental emergencies.
+Some things, such as a knocked-out or a broken tooth, are obvious dental emergencies.
 We need to see you and get that tooth back in place to have the best chance of saving it.
 Others aren’t obvious.

 If you wonder whether your dental problem that just occurred is an emergency situation or not, call our office and let’s talk.
-Then you’ll get an idea of the next step, whether it means you need to come in and see Dr. Slepchik immediately or if it can wait until the next business day.
+Then you’ll get an idea of the next step, whether it means you need to come in and see Dr. Slepchik immediately or if it can wait until the next day.

 If you have a dental emergency but it occurs after our normal business hours, that’s not a problem because we provide on-call service for after-hours emergencies.